devksingh/P2_German_Traffic_Sign_Classifier/writeup_template.md

 | 100 km/ph			| 100 km/ph      							|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This compares favorably to the accuracy on the test set of 93.3%...

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 24th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
 The top five soft max probabilities for the 80 km/ph image were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|